 "This is why it is important to have the scales as only one form of data collection and to not get too attached to them.
 Just using the scales is not an accurate representation of your weight loss journey," explains personal trainer Tash.

 Top tips for accurate weight tracking

 - Weigh yourself at the same time every day.
 Ideally this would be in the morning, which is the best time to weigh yourself.
-But if this doesn’t suit, then find a moment that works best for you.
+But if this doesn't suit you, then find a moment that works best for you.

 - Work out your average weight from readings taken over the whole week.
 This will be more accurate than weighing yourself once a week.